opendocsg/opendoc-state-courts-practice-directions-2021/PART-05-DOCUMENTS-ONLY-PROCEEDINGS.md

 >(a) cases where the issues in dispute centre on the interpretation of documents;

->(b) cases where the cross-examination of witnesses is not necessary either because there are no disputes of fact, and/or the parties agree to admit affidavits of evidence-in-chief without the attendance of the witnesses (eg, due to the simplicity of issues in dispute, the small value of the claim, or any other valid reason);
+>(b) cases where the cross-examination of witnesses is not necessary either because there are no disputes of fact, and/or the parties agree to admit affidavits of evidence-in-chief without the attendance of the witnesses (*eg*, due to the simplicity of issues in dispute, the small value of the claim, or any other valid reason);

 >(c) cases where the Court may determine the dispute based on the existing contemporaneous documents without the testimony of witnesses;